tiliado/nuvolaplayer/doc/pages/apps/guidelines.md

 Issue: tiliado/nuvolaplayer#128
 ```

+* Don't forget to update the CHANGELOG.md file.
 * Write **useful commit summary** (the first line. max 50 chars):
     + Use verbs and don't end summary with a dot, e.g. "Add test for AboutDialog" instead of
       "Added test for AboutDialog." or "Adding test for AboutDialog."